ADHD and Substance Abuse

 How are Alcoholism and Drug Abuse Treated in People with ADHD?

 It's important to remember that not everyone with ADHD will develop an alcohol or substance abuse problem.
-In adults who do develop a problem, doctors suggest treatment with nonstimulant medications, including antidepressants such as Norpramin and Wellbutrin.
+In adults who do develop a problem, doctors suggest treatment with nonstimulant medications, including medicines such as guanfacine or atomoxetine, and sometimes also certain antidepressants such as Norpramin and Wellbutrin.

 Whether Ritalin and other stimulants are effective treatments for ADHD patients with substance abuse problems is less clear.
-These drugs may be useful when prescribed in a long-acting form and in a controlled way so that patients don't become too dependent on or misuse them.
-Therapy, including a 12-step program, can also be an important part of the substance abuse program for people with ADHD.
+These drugs may be useful when prescribed in a long-acting form and in a controlled way to minimize the risk for becoming physically dependent on or misusing them.
+Individual or group therapy, as well as 12-step support groups, can also be an important part of the substance abuse program for people with ADHD.